nuvla/deployment/test/README.md

 Bootstrapping
 -------------

-If NUVLA_SUPER_PASSWORD env variable is set and super user doesn't already exist, the super user will be created at the server startup.
-The default value is "supeR8-supeR8", but you can use a different value if you wish.
+If NUVLA_SUPER_PASSWORD environment variable is set for the API server and super user doesn't already exist, the super user will be created at the server startup.

+The default password is "supeR8-supeR8", but you can use a different value.
+To do so set the environment variable NUVLA_SUPER_PASSWORD in your shell before deploying the stack, or edit the contents of the `docker-compose.yml` file directly.

 **The default super password should not be used for long-lived deployments!**